 The most intimidating moment in a trade show is talking to strangers.
 To some people including the most experienced sales veterans, it is the most difficult thing to do.
 But if you want to generate new leads at the show, that is what your staff have to do.
 Talk to strangers.

 “I staffed an exhibit yesterday where an attendee was going to walk by the exhibit without stopping and I engaged him, only to find out that he has operations on 3 continents and represents about a 5 million dollar sales opportunity for our client.
 This guy was going to walk right by the tradeshow booth!
-The only reason I pulled him in was because I was in the aisle.
+The only reason I pulled him in was that I was in the aisle.
 The business is there and we need to be in the aisle to get it.” – John Hamari

-#3 – Knows how to extract the attendee’s pain points
+3. They know how to extract the attendee’s pain points

 “Listening builds trust, the foundation of all lasting relationships.” – Brian Tracy